Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 Our 5th graders wrapped up the week before spring break with one of our favorite annual traditions—the Connect 4 Tournament!
 There was lots of strategy, friendly competition, and plenty of excitement as students battled it out for bragging rights.
 Such a fun way to celebrate all of their hard work and head into break!

-about 3 hours ago, Hope Ness
+21 days ago, Hope Ness

 connect 4